On Quasi-Modular Pseudometric Spaces and Asymmetric Uniformities: Categorical and Uniform Perspectives

-Given \(\mathsf V\)\nobreakdash-categories \(A,B\) (with \(\mathsf V\) a closed monoidal base), Kelly’s pointwise Kan extensions exist under smallness/cocompleteness hypotheses and admit the co/end formulas \cite[Ch.~4]{Kelly1982}.
-Specializing to the metric base \(\mathsf V=[0,\infty]\) (ordered by \(\ge\), tensor \(+\)), a \(\mathsf V\)\nobreakdash-functor is a \(1\)\nobreakdash-Lipschitz map and right/left Kan extensions along an isometric embedding \(i:A\hookrightarrow X\) compute the sharp largest/smallest \(L\)\nobreakdash-Lipschitz extensions:
+For a closed monoidal base $\mathsf V$, pointwise Kan extensions of $\mathsf V$-functors exist under mild completeness assumptions and admit the usual co/end formulas \cite[Ch.~4]{Kelly1982}.
+In the metric base $\mathsf V=[0,\infty]$, these reduce to the classical McShane-Whitney extremal extensions of Lipschitz maps: